 Data breaches are one of the biggest risks that businesses face in today’s world.
 Around 86% of business leaders see cyber security as their most concerning threat is data security.
-An often-overlooked benefit of hiring a market research service is its risk analysis, which will include an assessment of a business’s cyber security policies.
+A benefit of hiring a market research service is its risk analysis, which will include an assessment of a business’s cyber security policies.
 This blog post is going to look at some of the ways that a data violation can damage a business.

 Most data breaches (93%) occur within 60 seconds, and it can take business weeks to realize that a data loss has even occurred.
 Almost every business today will suffer some form of data infringement, so you must develop a plan of action to deal with them.